taw00/dashcore-rpm/README.source.md

 The most current source packages can be found in this directory:
 <https://github.com/taw00/dashcore-rpm/tree/master/SRPMS>

-From these source packages, we have successfully built Dash Core for Fedora for years (starting with Fedora 23 or 24).
-CentOS and RHEL package have been built in the past, but as of late, they cannot be developed due to how dated EL7 packages are (and EL8 trees are still not available).
+From these source packages, Dash Core has been successfully built and maintained for Fedora and RHEL/CentOS for years (starting with Fedora 23 or 24 and CentOS7).
 Build on the latest versions of Fedora please.

 The original components used to build these packages come from: